alex000kim/nsfw_data_scraper/README.md

 - `6_create_test.sh` - creates `data/test` directory and moves `N=2000` random files for each class from `data/train` to `data/test` (change this number inside the script if you need a different train/test split).
 Alternatively, you can run it multiple times, each time it will move `N` images for each class from `data/train` to `data/test`.

 ## Prerequisites
-- Python3 environment: `conda env create -f environment.yml`

 - Java runtime environment:
    - debian and ubuntu:`sudo apt-get install default-jre`
 - Linux command line tools: `wget`, `convert` (`imagemagick` suite of tools), `rsync`, `shuf`

 ### On Windows
 - option 1: download a linux distro from windows 10 store and run the scripts there

 - option 2
    - download and install git from [here](https://git-scm.com/download/win).
 Git also installs Bash on your pc
    - download and install wget from [here](http://gnuwin32.sourceforge.net/packages/wget.htm) and add it to PATH
    - run the scripts

 ### On Mac
 The only difference I encountered is that OS X does not have `shuf` command, but has `gshuf` instead that can be installed with `brew install coreutils`.
 After installation either create an alias from `gshuf` to `shuf` or rename `shuf` to `gshuf` in `6_create_test.sh`.

 ## How to run